A joint precoding framework for wideband reconfigurable intelligent surface-aided cell-free network: System Model of The Proposed RIS-Aided Cell-Free Network

 Then, by \ac{idft}, the frequency-domain signal $\left\{ {{{\bf{x}}_{b,p}}} \right\}_{p = 1}^P$ on all $P$ subcarriers at the $b$-th BS is converted to the time domain.
-After adding the \ac{cp}, the signal is up-converted to the radio frequency (RF) domain via ${M}$ RF chains of the $b$-th \ac{bs}.\footnote{In this paper, the fully-digital precoding is considered for the proposed RIS-aided cell-free network, since usually the number of BS antennas is not very large.
-The extension to the hybrid precoding \cite{Gao'16'j} is left for future work.}
+After adding the \ac{cp}, the signal is up-converted to the radio frequency (RF) domain via ${M}$ RF chains of the $b$-th \ac{bs}.